 - Disruption of Normal Brain Function – When heroin fills the opioid receptors of the brain repeatedly, the brain halts its production of the feel-good chemicals in your brain.
 The result is that the user will struggle to feel good unless he or she is using heroin.
-While it is easy for some to dismiss the need to “feel good”, in reality the lack of proper brain function can cause severe disruption in the life of the user.
+While it is easy for some to dismiss the need to “feel good”, in reality, the lack of proper brain function can cause severe disruption in the life of the user.
 The lack of positive feelings can also make it extremely hard to quit on their own.

 - Health Issues – Numerous health complications can arise from frequent and long-term heroin use, including collapsed veins, abscesses, liver disease, lung complications, constipation, infection of the heart lining and more.
-There are usually cuts made to the heroin that include other dangerous substances that can lead to symptoms like clogged veins that provide blood supply to vital organs.
+There are usually cuts made to the heroin that includes other dangerous substances that can lead to symptoms like clogged veins that provide blood supply to vital organs.

 - HIV Transmission – Sharing needles for heroin injection puts the user at risk of contracting a number of diseases, including HIV and hepatitis.
 While clean needle programs are available in some areas, there is no guarantee that when an individual really wants to use heroin that he or she will choose a clean needle.

 Rehab Treatment Options For Heroin Addiction

 Because heroin is so addictive, recovery can often be a long and hard road.
 However, it is important to remember that no matter how difficult recovery may be, it is far better than the alternative.
 Continued heroin addiction is a sure path to health problems and a difficult, and sometimes short, life.

 Some of the most effective heroin treatments include: